RadicalRohit/RadicalRohit/README.md

 3. 🧮 **[MathBoard]()** is an iOS  calculator keyboard app.
 The problem of app switching between texting and calculating has been solved with MathBoard App.
 An iOS keyboard interface has been designed to calculate while texting.

-4. 🌩🖨🏭 **[Cloud Printing Factory .com](https://www.cloudprintingfactory.com/)** connects users to multiple printing technologies and services.
+4. 🌩🖨🏭 **[Cloud Printing Factory](https://www.cloudprintingfactory.com/)** connects users to multiple printing technologies and services.

 5. 🐕 **[Findoma.in](https://www.findoma.in/)** is a domain registrar website.
 It allows users to register domains and manage their DNS records.

+6. 🚖 **[Safar Car Rental]()** is a peer 2 peer cab/taxi booking network.
+Powered by Ai language model integrations

+7. 🏩 **[Hiranya Resorts](https://www.hiranyaresorts.com)** is a 5 star lakeside resort, who hired me for designing an attractive and engaging resort website using WIX.
+Direct booking and inquiries via website increased exponentially.

+8. **[Madhav Irrigation](https://radicalrohit.github.io/Madhav-Irrigation)** is an e-commerce project of Madhav Irrigation products.
+I helped them with segregating product data and designed e-commerce website.

+9. **[Kanso Design Works](https://kansodesignworks.co/)** is UIUX portfolio website of Anay Patil.
+I helped Anay, convert his Figma designs into website.

+10. **[Environ Propacks](https://environ-propack.web.app)** are trader in packaging related products who wanted to take their business to the next level in market.
+I assist them in building digital brand and website.

+11. **[Rolling Rockets](rollingrockets.space)** is trippy e-commerce website.

-6. 🗺 **[Extended Maps](https://www.instagram.com/extendedmaps/)** is an Instagram page that I created to share my passion for maps and data visualization.
+12. 🗺 **[Extended Maps](https://www.instagram.com/extendedmaps/)** is an Instagram page that I created to share my passion for maps and data visualization.
 I post maps and data visualizations that I find interesting, and I also create my own maps and data visualizations.

-7. 🚖 **Safar Car Rental** is a peer 2 peer cab/taxi booking network.
-Powered by Ai language model integrations

-#### **Client's Projects**

-1. 🏩 **[Hiranya Resorts](https://www.hiranyaresorts.com)**,a 5 star lakeside resort, hired me for designing and developing an attractive and engaging resort website using WIX.
-Results: Direct booking and inquiries via website has been increased

-2. **[Madhav Irrigation](https://radicalrohit.github.io/Madhav-Irrigation)** is an e-commerce project of Madhav Irrigation products.
-I helped them segregate and present product data on their website.

-3. **[Kanso Design Works](https://kansodesignworks.co/)** is UIUX portfolio website for Anay Patil.
-I helped Anay, convert his Figma website designs into HTML5, CSS3 and JavaScript.

-4. **[Environ Propacks](https://environ-propack.web.app)** are trader in packaging related products who wanted to take their business to the next level in market.
-I assisted in building their digital brand and website.
-Results: Conversation rate and trust has been improved exponentially.

-5. **[Rolling Rockets ](rollingrockets.space)** is trippy e-commerce website.